Flynn Downes: 2017–18 season

 Downes was born in Brentwood, Essex and attended Brentwood School.
-He joined Ipswich Town at the age of seven, after joining from Ongar Town, signing a two-year scholarship in May 2015.
-Downes signed a one-year professional contract with the club on 29 June 2017, with the option of a further year.
-However, after impressing manager Mick McCarthy during pre-season, he signed a new three-year contract with Ipswich on 19 July to keep him at the club until the summer of 2020.
+He signed for Ipswich Town at the age of seven, after joining from Ongar Town, signing a two-year scholarship in May 2015.
+Downes penned a one-year professional contract with the club on 29 June 2017, with the option of a further year.
+However, after impressing manager Mick McCarthy during pre-season, he signed a new three-year contract with Ipswich on 19 July to keep him at the club until summer 2020.
 He made his professional debut on the opening day of 2017–18, coming on as a substitute for the injured Andre Dozzell in first-half stoppage time in a 1–0 home victory over Birmingham City.

 Luton Town (loan)

 On 31 January 2018, Downes joined League Two leaders Luton Town on loan until the end of 2017–18.
 He made his debut three days later, starting in Luton's 1–0 home win over Exeter City.
 Following the match, manager Nathan Jones said "He was outstanding.
 It's as if he lives here in terms of the way he went about the pitch, the confidence he played with, the security and everything he had".
 Downes finished the loan with ten appearances, as Luton were promoted to League One after finishing second in League Two.